nightcustard/RFcontrol/README.md

 Control of remote mains sockets via 433MHz

-Brief description of user code: tx.py - a programme to select and send the correct transmission parameters for a particular remote controlled socket.
+Brief description of user code:

+tx.py - a programme to select and send the correct transmission parameters for a particular remote controlled socket.
 The various designations, such as 'porch lights on' are my remote socket uses and of course should be changed to suit your particular application.

 dawn-dusk.py - a programme to calculate the dawn and dusk times at your location and use them to populate the user crontab with remote on/off commands at the appropriate times.
+This programme should itself be run every day via the user crontab to ensure dawn and dusk times are recalculated.

 General setup instructions (assumes Raspbian installed with ssh enabled):